 Football or rugby game on = whole day at the pub

 For many Brits, especially British men, football and/or rugby are everything.
 And unless you’ve got tickets to a game, watching sport is best done at the pub with friends.
 When dating a Brit expect to spend entire days wasted blissfully at these watering holes.
 Your first date may even be at the local pub watching their beloved team play.

 Don’t fake a British accent

 This is a constant source of confusion between Brits and some non-Brits.
-In the UK, pants are the same as underpants, knickers, panties, boxers and briefs.
-Whereas in other English speaking countries, pants are what the British call trousers.
+In the UK, pants are the same as underpants, knickers, panties, boxers and briefs; in other English-speaking countries, pants are what the British call trousers.
 During romantic interactions this can get things a little mixed up.

 Dating lingo is different

-Knowing some dating lingo and local chat up lines will definitely help you snare the “apple of your eye”.
+Knowing some dating lingo will definitely help you snare the “apple of your eye”.
 So, here’s a list to get you started: